 Kashima Arts is located in Ginza, the luxury area of the capital, and is mostly specialized in Japanese scrolls such as calligraphy and paintings.

-This art gallery has established its reputation during the past 20 years and provides also a smaller selection of contemporary artworks.
-GOYOH’s guests have exclusive access to Kashima’s archive of extensive artworks.
+This art gallery has proven its reputation during the past 20 years and also provides a smaller selection of contemporary artworks.
+GOYOH’s guests have exclusive access to Kashima’s extensive artworks’ archives.